Redcastle, Victoria: History

-Redcastle was established under the name "Balmoral" when gold was discovered in the area in 1859.
+Redcastle was established in 1859 following the discovery of gold in the area and was originally known as the Balmoral Diggings.
+Located between the McIvor (Heathcote) and Waranga (Rushworth) goldfields, it was an isolated mining site.
+The name "Redcastle," of Scottish origin, later replaced Balmoral, though the reason for the change remains unknown.
 Redcastle was a mining town until the 1880s when the population started to decrease.
 Many abandoned gold mines can still be found in the area.